 Accommodations: Murphy’s B&B in Dingle.
 The green building, not the red one- because yes, there are two Murphy’s B&B’s in Dingle and they are NEXT DOOR to each other!
 The red building also has the pub where we had dinner.
 Both places were run by super friendly folks.

 Are those drums and pipes I hear?
 At this hour of the morning?
 Surely it’s actually still late at night and that is music coming from the pub next door?
 Nope, that my friends, was the sound of the early morning St. Paddy’s Day parade in Dingle.
 Basically a band marching through the town, gathering up all the townsfolk to head to early morning mass.
 If anyone ever tells you they don’t really celebrate St. Patrick’s Day in Ireland (as I’ve been told many times), don’t believe them.
 They do.
 And they start at 6:00 AM!
-Thankfully some people get up at that hour to film it so I could show you- here is a link to the parade as it marched right past our B&B!
+Thankfully some people get up at that hour to film it so I can show you- here is a link to the parade as it marched right past our B&B!

 About an hour later we finally got up, had a hearty breakfast, and then hit the road for some more really neat sights and experiences like: